Valadezn/BandoriNotifier/README.md

 # BandoriNotifier

-Windows notifier that sends toast notifications about how much time is left in a Ban
+Windows notifier that sends toast notifications about how much time is left in a Bandori event

 ## Installation